-Foundation Aid Target Growth:
+Foundation Aid Target Growth

 Through the Foundation Aid formula, an overall funding target is produced for each school district.
 The FY 2022 Enacted Budget authorized the phase-in of full funding of this formula over three years.
-Thus, School Aid increases in SY 2023 and SY 2024 are highly dependent on the growth in this full funding target.
-Notably, fluctuations in this estimated full funding level occur annually, with factors such as inflation and relative levels of student need and school district wealth contributing to the growth in such amount.
+Thus, the School Aid increase in SY 2024 is highly dependent on the growth in this full funding target.
+Notably, fluctuations in this estimated full funding level occur annually, with factors such as inflation, relative levels of student need, school district wealth, and enrollment contributing to the growth in such amounts.

-Expense-Based Aid Volatility:
+Expense-Based Aid Volatility

-The SY 2023 and SY 2024 projections also assume growth in expense-based aids under current law.
+The SY 2024 projection also assumes growth in expense-based aids under current law.
 Such expense-based aid growth is dependent on increases in district expenses (e.g., transportation, BOCES services, school construction) and changes in districts' income and property wealth per pupil relative to the statewide averages.
 Growth in expense-based aids can be volatile and difficult to project with a high level of certainty.
 Estimated levels of expense-based aids are adjusted at each database update, with SED releasing revised data based on updated school district claims.